TessorNetwork/nebula/docs/design_docs/003-borrow-assets.md

 ## Context

-One of the base functions of the Umee universal capital facility is to allow users to borrow allowed asset types, using their own uTokens (obtained normally, by depositing assets) as a collateral.
+One of the base functions of the Nebula universal capital facility is to allow users to borrow allowed asset types, using their own uTokens (obtained normally, by depositing assets) as a collateral.

 ## Decision

-The Cosmos `x/bank` module and the existing `umee/x/leverage` deposit features are prerequisites for these new capabilities.
+The Cosmos `x/bank` module and the existing `nebula/x/leverage` deposit features are prerequisites for these new capabilities.

 The flow of events is as follows: